 I passionately believe that social inequality and environmental destruction is unacceptable in our society, and to the detriment of all, not just those that experience it directly.
 I also believe it is avoidable, and I want to be a part of bringing about a more equitable, sustainable and strong community.

-Whether you have an issue big or small, please do get in touch via email.
-I will also be holding regular surgeries both on-campus and in the village.
+Whether you have an issue big or small, please do get in touch via email or attend one of my sessions on campus and in the village.